Tropical Crop Production

 - Apply a relevant analytical software for statistics

 - Develop tropical crop production plans in relation to given agro-ecological and socioeconomic conditions

-- Design, implement and analyze research projects in a tropical crop production environment
+- Design and analyze the implementation of projects in a tropical crop production environment

 - Assess and formulate agronomic components of development support programmes